tchoi8/teachingasart2018/assignments/1_Learner/Nates_Learning_Map.md

 In both learning and ideation, everything starts with a source of inspiration that motivates me to dig deeper into a topic.
 Interest and the focus that comes with it are key factors in how long I will stick with a topic and whether I will progress onto the next step in my learning process.
 Even with sustained interest, the possibility of being side tracked and taken in a different direction is always present, hence the recursive loops throughout the map.

-Let’s dig into the two main component of my learning map...
+Let’s dig into the two main component of my learning map:

 ![Nates_Learning_Process_Inspiration.png](img/Nates_Learning_Process_Inspiration.png)